Tools I Use In My Business

 If you are new to E-Mail Marketing and lists, you can start with Mailchimp which is a great tool.
 It’s free for smaller lists and you can use it to send out regular newsletters.
 If you want to build a bigger, more complex list and send automated emails, I recommend you start directly with Aweber.

 Aweber is what I’ve used for my newsletters and all my automated e-mails for about 4 years.
 It’s a tool that grows with your business and I appreciate the friendly and helpful customer service team.

 In order to grow your e-mail list, you need people to sign up.
 Thrive Leads is an awesome plugin that helps you create opt-in forms for your website.

 Pop-up Ally has a great free version, to create 2 simple pop-up opt-in forms for your site, and an even better paid version.
 I used this in the past and liked it.

 Thrive Themes And Content Builder is a simple landing page builder that fits even smaller budgets.
 I use it for all my landing pages.

 The other landing page builder I would recommend is Leadpages.
 It’s definitely more robust so if you have the budget go for this one.
-My friend Ashley Faulkes has written a great review on it which you can read here.
+I use it for all my program and webinar sign-up pages now.
+I have the $25 / per month version.

 Simple Podcast Press is the podcast player that I’m using on this site.
 Love the share buttons and the e-mail optin!!